chainguard-dev/edu/content/chainguard/chainguard-images/reference/php/getting-started.md

 ]

 ```
 In such cases, the last `FROM` section from the Dockerfile is the one that composes the final image.
-That's why in our case it only adds one layer on top of the base `php:latest-glibc` image, containing the `COPY` command we use to copy the application from the build stage to the final image.
+That's why in our case it only adds one layer on top of the base `php:latest` image, containing the `COPY` command we use to copy the application from the build stage to the final image.

 It's worth highlighting that nothing is carried from one stage to the other unless you copy it.
 That facilitates creating a slim final image with only what's necessary to execute the application.